ruiqi7/repentance-part-1/README.md

 Throughout the maze the player will find tombstones that belong to the enemy.
 The player will have the opportunity to interact with the tombstone and destroy it.
 Destroying a tombstone will reveal part of the game's backstory, however it will anger the ghost and make the game more difficult for the player.
 The player will also come across different NPCs throughout the maze.
 The player can interact with the NPCs in the form of a conversation with multiple options that will have different impacts on the difficulty of the game.
 The game may become easier or harder for the player depending on the choices they make.

 ### 3.4 Gameplay Mechanics
 The player is able to walk (using WASD) or sprint (using WASD + shift).
 The sprint capability is limited by a stamina bar that is depleted and slowly refilled.
-Additionally, the player is able to use the F key to equip a flashlight in areas of the maze that are dark too dark for the player to be able to see in.
+Additionally, the player is able to use the F key to equip a flashlight in areas of the maze that are too dark for the player to be able to see in.
 The player will come across different tombstones and NPCs throughout the maze that they can interact with using the E key.
 The limitation of the sprint ability, along with the use of different light levels within the maze will make the game more challenging for the player.

 ## 4. Levels and World Design

 ### 4.1 Game World

 The world seen by the player is a maze with an aesthetic style inspired by the Maze Runner.
 It is 3D and will be displayed on a single screen.
-Only one level will be available, however, the maze will be randomly generated and change each time the game is played.
+Only one level will be available, however, the maze will be randomly generated and changed each time the game is played.
 This allows the game to be replayed multiple times.
 The player will also be able to change the difficulty.
 The player starts in the centre of the maze and will have to navigate through the maze by exploring and avoiding ghosts.
 Hints may be available to the player if they find them in the maze, however, no map/minimap will be available as it would defeat the purpose of the maze.

 <p align="center">
   <img src="Images/MazeDiagram.png" width=400>
 </p>

 ### 4.2 Objects